weiz9762/git-tutorial/README.md

     add readme
 ```
+* As you do the command, latest command is not long on the repository and there is only one commit left

 ---
 `git reset HEAD~1`: single command that combine `git reset HEAD` and `git reset --soft HEAD~1` together, **it undo the commit and unstage the file**